-With so many options available, finding the right machine type for your workload becomes confusing – which is why we’ve created this overview of Azure VM types (as we did before with EC2 instance types, and Google Cloud machine types).
+With so many options available, finding the right machine type for your workload can be confusing – which is why we’ve created this overview of Azure VM types (as we’ve done with EC2 instance types, and Google Cloud machine types).
 Note that while AWS EC2 instance types have names associated with their purpose, Azure instance type names are simply in a series from A to N. The chart below and written descriptions are a brief and easy reference, but remember that finding the right machine type for your workload will always depend on your needs.

 Compute optimized Azure VM types offer a high CPU-to-memory ratio.
 They’re suitable for medium traffic web servers, network appliances, batch processing, and application servers.

-With a base core frequency of 2.7 GHz and a maximum single-core turbo frequency of 3.7 GHz, Fsv2 series VM types offer up to twice the performance boost for vector processing workloads.
+With a base core frequency of 3.4 GHz and a maximum single-core turbo frequency of 3.7 GHz, Fsv2 series VM types offer up to twice the performance boost for vector processing workloads.
 Not only do they offer great speed for any workload, the Fsv2 also offers the best value for its price based on the ratio of Azure Compute Unit (ACU) per vCPU.

 Memory optimized VM types are higher in memory as opposed to CPU, and best suited for relational database services, analytics, and larger caches.